ipetkov/crane/docs/API.md

 raised during evaluation.

 #### Optional attributes
-* `outputHashes`: a mapping of package-source to the sha256 of the (unpacked) download.
+* `outputHashes`: a mapping of package-source to the `hash` attribute of the (unpacked) download.
 Useful for supporting fully offline evaluations.
   - Default value: `[]`
 * `overrideVendorCargoPackage`: a function that will be called on every crate vendored from a cargo registry, which allows for modifying the derivation